Protect your LiveChat using trusted domains

 The good news is that you can protect your LiveChat code from being added to unauthorized sites by creating a list of trusted domains.

 Using trusted domains, you can create a list of domains which you know and trust.
 Only those domains will be allowed to implement your chat.
 If someone tries to add your chat to any website outside your trusted list, it simply won’t work there.

 How to trust a domain

 This security feature is available in all LiveChat plans.
 As an admin, you can create a list of trusted domains at any time.
 When you first create the list, you will be asked to specify domains allowed to use your tracking code.
 Your chat will only work when loaded on one of these trusted domains.

 The setup takes just a few minutes.
 When you first use this feature, the setup wizard will guide you step-by-step through the process of setting up your trusted domains.

-To trust multiple domains, click +Add another domain and repeat the above steps for each additional domain.
+To trust multiple domains, click on Add another domain and repeat steps 4, 5 and 6 for each additional domain.

 Trusting a domain creates a trust relationship between this domain and its subdomains.

 If your website has multiple subdomains, you can trust all of them at once by simply adding the main domain to the trusted list.